mediapills/cloud-custodian/docs/source/gcp/examples/kms-cryptokey-destroy.rst

 Key Management System - Destroy Crypto Key Version
 ==================================================

-In the example below, the policy allow destroy all cryptokey versions where protectionLevel do not equal SOFTWARE or HSM.
+In the example below, the policy allow destroy all cryptokey versions where protectionLevel does not equal SOFTWARE or HSM.

 .. code-block:: yaml